 Contrary to the mentioned dishes, dog meat is not widely consumed in Vietnam, but some people enjoy it as a drinking food.

-They usually boil the dog meat, cook with some herbs like ginger, galangal, chilis, or cook soup with bamboo.
+They usually boil the dog meat, cook it with some herbs like ginger, galangal, and chilis, or cook soup with bamboo.
 Shrimp paste is an important ingredient for dishes made from dog meat because as compared to pork and chicken, dog meat has a stronger flavor.

 Dog meat consumption has always been a heated debate among Vietnamese.
-For dog lovers, it is so disheartening to see their dog friends are killed and cooked.
+For dog lovers, it is so disheartening to see their dog friends killed and cooked.
 On the other hand, dog meat consumption has always been a piece of Vietnamese culinary culture.
-Therefore, there's no need to feel pressured into trying the food if you don't want to, but it is advisable to respect that dog meat is an option for food among some Vietnamese.
+Therefore, there’s no need to feel pressured into trying the food if you don’t want to, but it is advisable to respect that dog meat is an option for food among some Vietnamese.

-Coconut worms served in fish sauce is a special dish in the South-East provinces in Vietnam, such as Ben Tre or Can Tho.
-In case eating bugs doesn't sound terrifying enough, you'll also have to eat the worms when they are still alive.
-The worms usually live inside coconut trees and live off the tree's nutrition, so it is completely safe to eat, but the idea of eating worms alone is what most Westerners cannot get behind.
-For a less "lively" version of the food, coconut can also be grilled or fried with butter before eating.
+Coconut worms served in fish sauce is a special dish in the South-East provinces of Vietnam, such as Ben Tre or Can Tho.
+In case eating bugs doesn’t sound terrifying enough, you’ll also have to eat the worms when they are still alive.
+The worms usually live inside coconut trees and live off the tree’s nutrition, so it is completely safe to eat, but the idea of eating worms alone is what most Westerners cannot get behind.
+For a less “lively” version of the food, coconut can also be grilled or fried with butter before eating.